 MARCH and HUNTING PIECE

 by Johannes Frederik Frøhlich (1806-1860) FOR 9 HORNS – is the Pearl in the repertoire from The Danish Livjaergerkorps’ Orchestra.
 It is written for: 2 horns in G, 2 horns in F, one horn i E, one horn in Eb, one in horn i D og 2 horns in C.

 THORVALD HANSEN (1847-1915)

 THORVALD HANSEN (1847 – 1915) – came from The Danish Lifeguard Band to The Royal Danish Orchestra where he was principal trumpet 1884 – 1915.
 He was regarded the most prominent trumpet and cornet player at his time – maybe the most prominent brass player in Scandinavia.
-He was the first trumpet teacher at The Royal Danish Academy of Music, acted as organist substitute in our Lady’s Church (Copenhagen Cathedral), was vice conductor and played Viola in the Tivoli Garden Symphony Orchestra – and then he was a composer.
-All his compositions for cornet/trumpet and piano are dedicated to count W. Schultz who had donated the cornet on which he played all the solos in the music for the Bournonville Ballets.
+He was the first trumpet teacher at The Royal Danish Academy of Music, acted as organist substitute in our Lady’s Church (Copenhagen Cathedral): In addition to this he was vice conductor and played Viola in the Tivoli Garden Symphony Orchestra – and then he was a composer.
+All his compositions for cornet/trumpet and piano are dedicated to count W. Schultz, who donated the cornet on which he played all the solos in the music for the Bournonville Ballets.
 The INTRADA come from a collection of pieces for 3 trumpets.
 Here arranged for trumpet quartet by Mogens Andresen